makedin/AI-Model-Juggler/README.md

 ## Performance

 AI Model Juggler performs a couple of tricks to speed things up to make things more transparent.
-It allows you to keep the image generation backend running while only unloading the checkpoint.
-This consumes a little VRAM (200 – 300 MB) but allows the generation to start up a lot faster.
+With compatible backends, it supports model unloading, which allows an inactive backend to remain running while still releasing all most of the VRAM.
+In some cases, this speeds up the start of generation considerably.
 It also supports llama.cpp's KV cache saving and restoring to save on prompt processing time.
 Both features are optional, and can be disabled if desired.

 It is recommended to store the model files on fast storage.
 RAM disk is preferred, but a fast NVMe SSD should be perfectly satisfactory.
 Anything much slower might cause backend start up times to grow to a point where the process is no longer completely transparent to the user.